What Are The 3 Most Important Skills In Soccer?

 In my post How To Kick A Soccer Ball + Beginners Drills & Bonus Tips, I covered various types of kicks and drills for beginners as well.

 A goal with a target is best for practicing accuracy.

-Like I said, passing, dribbling, and shooting are the 3 most important skills in soccer, and if you mastered them other skills will be easier to acquire.
+As I said, passing, dribbling, and shooting are the 3 most important skills in soccer, and if you mastered them, other skills will be easier to acquire.

 Do not train for the fancy footwork but start with the simple drills I provided and you will never go wrong.